Urologic care in South Denver

-Those affected by fecal incontinence—the inability to control stool, which results in seepage, soiling and “accidents,” are often emotionally devastating and isolate themselves from friends, family and social gatherings.
-Some individuals may not be able to go to work, avoid dining out and don’t attend their children’s or grandchildren’s soccer games, dance recitals and school functions.
+Those affected by fecal incontinence—the inability to control stool, which results in seepage, soiling and “accidents,”—are often emotionally devastated and isolate themselves from friends, family and social gatherings.
+Some individuals may not be able to go to work, avoid dining out and don’t attend their children’s or grandchildren’s soccer games, dance recitals or school functions.
 Some completely avoid long travel.

 If you are suffering with this condition, you are not alone.
 According to Sky Ridge colon and rectal surgeon Dr. Kenneth Blake, two to 10 percent of the U.S. population is afflicted by some degree of fecal incontinence.
 In the elderly, it is the second most common reason for admission into nursing homes.

-There are multiple causes of fecal incontinence with a history of obstetrical trauma being the most common.
+There are multiple causes of fecal incontinence, with the most common being a history of obstetrical trauma.
 Other risk factors include diabetes, prior anorectal surgery and radiation therapy to the pelvis and neurologic diseases of the spine or peripheral nerves.
 Contributing factors include diarrhea, Crohn’s disease or colitis.